LazenLang/Lazen-Julia/README.md

 # The Lazen Programming Language
 <h2>What is Lazen ?</h2>
-Lazen is an imperative, object-oriented and statically typed programming language.
+Lazen is an imperative, object-oriented, type-inferred and statically typed programming language.